Definitions and pathophysiology

 Endometrium is the tissue lining the inside of the uterus.

-Endometriosis is defined as endometrial stroma and glands outside the uterus . .
-This definition needs to be revised.
+Endometriosis is defined as endometrial stroma and glands outside the uterus, but this definition needs revision.

-Growth of endometriosis lesions.
-After G-E incidents endometriosis starts to grow.
-Growth varies with the G-E mutations of the lesions and with the environment as immunology and peritoneal cavity
+Growth of endometriosis lesions starts after G-E incidents and varies with the G-E changes and with the environment as immunology and peritoneal cavity

 Consequences of the genetic-epigenetic theory